nahakiole/cookbook/README.md

 # Cookbook Translator

+`This is still in alpha.
+At the moment it translates all websites automatically.
+In future releases I will include a whitelist for websites so we won't break functionality on websites.`

 This is a google chrome extension which tries to convert american units (cups, oz) into european units (g, ml)

 ## Installation